 Manual mode lets you add time entries one by one, specify start and end times, and date.

-- Enter manual mode by clicking the list icon in the upper left corner on the Time Tracker page.
+- Enter manual mode by clicking the list icon in the upper right corner on the Time Tracker page

-If you’re adding a time entry for a different date, it will be added to the appropriate day header (no matter if the date is in the past or the future).
+If you’re adding a time entry for a different date, it will be added to the appropriate day header (whether the date is in the past or the future).